|

 by Augustus F. Rose.
 Softcover, 123 pp, Lindsey reprint.

 Here's a good way to learn how to work copper sheet.
 This high school textbook shows how to anneal a sheet of copper, then hand work it to produce a pitcher, porringer, bowl, ink pot, or a spoon.
-Learn the saws, anvils, and the hand tools.
-Learn to make simple objects•like hinges and finger pulls, then go on to do basic hammering techniques that are used to make three dimensional compound shapes.
-Rivets, wire drawing, stamp making, too.
-Our DVD, Shaping Aluminum Wheelpants, is an excellent companion.

 |

-How to do Aircraft Sheet Metal Work
+How to Do Aircraft Sheet Metal Work

 by Norcross and Quinn.
 Softcover, 285 pp, A Lindsey reprint / 1942 edition.